basher/WebUI-Parcel/README.md

 ## Parcel UI asset bundling

-- We're using Parcel to bundle all the UI assets (CSS, JavaScript, fonts, etc).
+- Parcel bundles all the UI assets (CSS, JavaScript, fonts, etc).
 - See [Parcel bundler docs](https://parceljs.org/getting_started.html) for more information.

 ### Installing NPM packages

 - Run `npm install` inside this repo's root folder from a command prompt.
-- We're using an `npm-shrinkwrap.json` file to lock down all NPM packages.
+- There'shttp://www.github.com/rawnet/gulp-boilerplate" an `npm-shrinkwrap.json` file to lock down all NPM packages.
 This ensures that any developer or CI pipeline that runs `npm install` will get the same versions of all NPM packages.
 - See [NPM shrinwrap docs](https://docs.npmjs.com/cli/shrinkwrap) for more information.

 ### Default `browserslist` configuration in `package.json`